shijiegu/shijiegu.github.io/_posts/2025-10-18-ChangeOfMind.markdown

   - title: "This is your brain when you change your mind."
     image: "/assets/images/theta.gif"
     image_alt: "image"
-    text: "After a change of mind, the hippocampus wonders."
+    text: "the “change-of-mind” behavior offers a neat window into the mix of now, past, and the future."
-  - title: "To be published soon.."
+    text: "To appear: The hippocampus encodes counterfactual scenarios during change-of-mind behavior, Society for Neuroscience 2025."
     text: "Authors: Shijie Gu, Anna Gillespie, Chenyan Liu, and Loren Frank."
     nav: sidebar-sample
 ---